arnab-navsoft/basic-chat-application-nodejs-html/README.md

 #Install make in your machine.

-#To install application - male install
+#To install application - make install

 #To start application - make run